quicwg/base-drafts/draft-ietf-quic-transport.md

 negotiation packet for every packet that it receives with an unacceptable version.

-If the packet contains a version that is acceptable to the server, the server proceeds with the handshake ({{handshake}}).
+If the version selected by the client is acceptable to the server, the server proceeds with the handshake ({{handshake}}).
 All subsequent packets sent by the server MUST have the VERSION flag unset.
 This commits the server to the version that the client selected.